Today I continue to explain why I’m investing in real estate over stocks. This post goes into the powerful tax benefits of rental real estate.

 The Tax Cuts and Jobs Act of 2017 kept this depreciation period as 27.5 years for residential real estate.
 That means that every year, 1/27.5 of the value of your rental building can be deducted from the income generated.

 This deduction is pretty huge.
-The IRS tries to “recapture” 25% of this money if you sell the property, but you can avoid this with something called a 1031 exchange.
+The IRS tries to “recapture” 25% of the annual depreciation if you sell the property, but you can avoid this with something called a 1031 exchange.

 Mortgage interest